pranjaldatta/PyVision/pyvision/misc/noise2noise/README.md

 ### Usage
 - The model setup is done through Noise2Noise class via pyvision.misc.noise2noise.model
+- The model is initialised with the noise type.
+For 'test' mode, a data_path is required which contains the path to test images.
+For 'inference' mode, a PIL image or the path to the image is required as input.
+The show parameter can be set to 'True' to display the images after denoising.
 - The available noise types are: gaussian, text